c-villain/alexkraev.github.io/General/setting_up_connection_to_gitlab_en.md

   </p>

-## Use Access Tokens to communicate with GitLab
+## Using Access Tokens to communicate with GitLab

 The regular way to communicate with GitLab is https.
 It is quite simple.
 You need to provide an access token.
 Go to Access tokens section in Preferences and click "Add new token":